MaximosKalaitzoglou/RecipeBook/README.md

 ## Introduction

 RecipeBook is a web-based platform where users can share and discover recipes.
 It is built using Angular for the frontend, .NET Web API for the backend, and MariaDB for the database.
-The project includes features like user authentication with JWT, recipe management, liking/commenting on recipes, and real-time messaging capabilities through SignalR.(coming-soon)
+The project includes features like user authentication with JWT, recipe management, liking/commenting on recipes, and real-time messaging capabilities through SignalR.

 ## Project Features